MatteoTomasetto/LatentFeedbackControl/README.md

 # Latent feedback control

-This repository contains the official source code implementation of the paper *Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models*.
+This repository contains the official source code implementation of the paper *Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models* ([arXiv](https://doi.org/10.48550/arXiv.2412.09942)).

 `Data` folder contains the scenario parameters and the simulated snapshots for the optimal transport test cases;